wp-plugins/imsupporting/readme.txt

 Yes, Once you have activated the live chat plugin, it will be live!

+= How much does live chat cost? =

+After your completely free trial, You can choose one of our packages starting from £9.99 per month.

+= Can I change the colors of the chat window? =

+Yes, you can customise the chat window entirely.
+Add your own banners and change the text also.

 == Changelog ==

+= 3.8.0.10 =
+* Complete rework of the plugin.

 = 3.8.0.5 =
 * Fixed installation issues with users who have php sessions already started..